Tour de France reveals UK stages for 2027 Grand Départ

 Sportive fans will remember the Welsh capital as host to the short-lived Velothon Wales, the UCI race and closed-roads sportive that attracted tens of thousands of cyclists to the area over four years from 2015-2018.

 That event rode on a crest of popularity in the sport following 2014’s visit of the Tour de France to Yorkshire, Cambridge and London.
-Some 2.5 million people were estimated to have lined the roads to watch the two Yorkshire stages alone.
+Some 2.5 million people were estimated to have lined the roads to watch the two Yorkshire stages alone, with a further million turning out for the third stage from Cambridge to London.

-Will the return of Le Tour in 2027 mark a similar surge in interest in cycling?
-The industry, and sportive organisers in particular, will hope so.
+More than a decade after its last visit, will the return of Le Tour in 2027 provoke a similar surge in interest in cycling among the UK public?
+The cycling industry, sportive organisers included, will hope so.

 For the rest of us, it’s time to start scrutinising those stage maps and start working out the best vantage points to enjoy the greatest spectacle in cycling.